CedricPerret/CedricPerret2.github.io/about.md

 order: 1
 ---

-I am a 3rd year PhD student in evolutionary dynamics and social evolution at Edinburgh Napier University under the supervision of [Simon Powers](https://www.napier.ac.uk/people/simon-powers) and [Emma Hart](https://www.napier.ac.uk/people/emma-hart).
+I am a post-doctoral research associate in evolutionary dynamics and social evolution at Teeside University.

 My research interests lie in the evolution of social behaviour (cooperation, coordination) and social organization (hierarchy, institutions).
 Of particular relevance to my work is the question of *how mechanisms to maintain cooperation and coordination have changed during the transition from small human groups to large societies of unrelated individuals?*